jinghanlin11/jinghanlin11.github.io/index.md

 - Language variation and change

-- Acoustic and perceptual research of sound
+- Acoustic and perceptual research

 - Sociolinguistics